plochoidysis-ojwege/eNSP-labs/README.md

 ## Lab 3.3: Ethernet Link Aggregation

 ### Objectives
-Upon completion of this task, you will be able to:

 ● Learn how to manually configure link aggregation
 ● Learn how to configure link aggregation in static LACP mode ● Learn how to determine active links in static LACP mode